stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Clojure

-* [Clojure wrapper for CoreNLP](https://github.com/gilesc/stanford-corenlp) by Cory Giles.
+* [Clojure wrapper for CoreNLP](https://github.com/damienstanton/stanford-corenlp) by Cory Giles, Hans Engel, and Damien Stanton.
 Incomplete.
-Currently only a parser wrapper.
+Currently only a tagger and parser.
 * [Clojure wrapper for CoreNLP](https://github.com/ngrunwald/stanford-nlp-tools)
 by Nils Gruenwald.
 Incomplete.
 Currently only wraps tagger and TokensRegex.